adtork/Jeremy-Azure-lab/csr-vpn-to-azurevpngw-ikev2-forcedtunneling-udr/readme.md

  - You can use User Defined Routes (UDR) or BGP to steer a default path over VPN
  - UDR or BGP method requires a route based VPN type
  - UDR method requires defining a "default site" on the Azure VPN GW.
 You have to configure this with Powershell or Azure CLI.
 Azure      portal does not support this configuration at this point
- - Injecting a default over VPN via BGP does not require you to define a default site
+ - Injecting a default route over VPN via BGP does not require you to define a default site
- - Do not apply a 0/0 UDR on the gateway subnet
+ - Do not apply a 0/0 UDR on the GatewaySubnet
- - Do not apply an NSG to the gateway subnet
+ - Do not apply an NSG to the GatewaySubnet
- - Do not turn off BGP on the gateway subnet
+ - Do not turn off BGP on the GatewaySubnet

 At the end of this lab, the 2 VMs will be able to ping each other over the tunnel.
 The on prem VM will be able to access the Internet through NAT on the CSR.
 The Hub VM will also have Internet access by following the default route over the tunnel where the CSR will provide NAT.
 All lab configs are done in Azure CLI so you can change them as needed to match your environment.
 There is no hardware reuored for this lab.